What it is

 How it works

-The students meet board members and donors of the West Marin Fund.
-They are engaged and articulate about what they learn and the significance of their efforts to benefit others.
+The students are engaged and articulate about what they learn and the significance of their efforts to benefit others.
 They carry these important lessons with them as they go on to high school to continue their formal education while becoming conscientious and thoughtful citizens.